Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 which turns to be incompatible with the observed slope of the energy-dependence of the cross section.
 The $\mu_R$-sensitivity can be improved only via the inclusion of corrections beyond DLA.
 The formalism for this purpose is currently being developed for the inclusive quarkonium production case, see Refs.~\cite{Nefedov:2024swu, Nefedov:2024cuy}.

 Also for the case of $J/\psi$ the matched DLA$\oplus$NLO predictions lie above the data, with only the lower limit of the uncertainty band being consistent with them.
-The description of the data is much better for the case of $\Upsilon(1S)$ (Fig.~6b in Ref.~\cite{Flett:2024htj}).
+The description of the data is much better for the case of $\Upsilon(1S)$.
 Such a picture is consistent with the $O(v^2)$ corrections being larger for the case of $J/\psi$ rather than for $\Upsilon$, due to lower value of $v^2$ for the latter.
-In Ref.~\cite{Mantysaari:2022kdm} (see Fig.~4 therein) the negative $O(v^2)$-correction to the $J/\psi$-photoproduction amplitude was obtained in the CGC calculation of this observable.
-Due to close links between CGC and HEF one naturally expects the $O(v^2)$-correction to decrease the cross section in case of DLA$\oplus$NLO CF computation.
-This however contradicts the positive sign of the NLO in $v^2$-correction to the imaginary part of the LO CF coefficient function, found in Ref.~\cite{Blask:2025jua}.
+In Ref.~\cite{Mantysaari:2022kdm} the negative $O(v^2)$-correction to the $J/\psi$-photoproduction amplitude was obtained in the CGC calculation of this observable.
+Due to close links between CGC and HEF one naturally expects the $O(v^2)$-correction to decrease the cross section in case of DLA$\oplus$NLO CF computation. {However, this expectation contradicts the result of Ref.~\cite{Blask:2025jua}, where the correction at NLO in $v^2$ to the imaginary part of the LO CF was found to be positive.}